 Nature or Nurture

-That’s already a lot to take into account, but it highlights how flexible rangers can be.
+That’s already a lot to take into account, but it highlights how flexible Rangers can be.
 The best way to get started with them is to figure out what you want to be doing in the dungeon and in the world.
 You can make a ranger who’s more of a warrior by taking the Druidic Fighting Style and an archetype like Swarmkeeper, you can make a master archer, you can excel at fighting a single powerful opponent, you can use your magic to lock down foes; there’s no end of possibilities, but the important thing is to know what you’re going for and focus.

 A lot of that comes down to knowing what you’re using your spells on.
 Like paladins, rangers have a limited number of spell slots, but they can use them to great effect.
 It’s just a matter of knowing what you can do.
 The other big part of figuring out your playstyle comes from your archetype, so let’s look at those.

-Beast Master Tasha’s Cauldron of Everything, gave these rangers a much needed overhaul.
+Beast Master Tasha’s Cauldron of Everything, gave these rangers a much-needed overhaul.
 This is a class that’s all about having a special companion.
 Something that you can call forth when you finish a long rest.
 They will act independently, and you can direct them as a bonus action to fight on your behalf.
 Or you can give up some of your own attacks to let the beast attack as well.
 So you can theoretically do most, if not all, of your fighting through your magic beast.

-They’ll level up along with you and give you an extra presence wherever you need on the battlefield.
+They’ll level up along with you and give you an extra presence wherever you need it on the battlefield.
 At higher levels, you’ll be able to buff and make multiple attacks alongside them.
 This gives you loads of attacks on your turn.

 You might also play a Fey Wanderer and gain a number of abilities related to the feywild–lots of charm abilities.
 If you want to play a more magical ranger, this is the way to go.
 You can use your abilities to make people afraid.
 Or you can summon fey creatures and deal extra psychic damage with your attacks.
 This class has a lot of ways to cast spells without expending a spell slot.
 So if you like that, give Fey Wanderer a try.

 Gloom Stalkers are basically Batman.
-They focus heavily on fear and darkness, even disappearing entirely when in darkness and facing creatures with darkvision.
+They focus heavily on fear and darkness, even disappearing entirely when in darkness and facing creatures with Darkvision.
 Mixing a little Rogue in with your Ranger, these shadowed sentinels excel at stealthy skirmishing.
 If you want to be able to sneak anywhere, any time this is the subclass for you.

 Horizon Walker Rangers, on the other hand, are much more about having the right tool for the job.
 You get a bonus spell list that focuses on mobility.
 It includes one of the better mobility features out there.
 Nothing keeps Horizon Walkers from getting where they want to.
 They can teleport and hasten themselves.
 Plus, one of their signature moves is the ability to teleport from spot to spot while attacking.
-It’s a real cool mechanic, both flavorful and useful.
+It’s a really cool mechanic, both flavorful and useful.
 This subclass mixes mobility and resilience into the Ranger.

 Hunter Rangers are probably the most common ones.
 They are the classic ranger, re-imagined in 5th Edition.
 Their abilities are basically an extension of the 3.x Ranger ideal.
-You can choose between fighting one big guy, lots of little ones, or defend yourself at all odds.
+You can choose between fighting one big guy, or lots of little ones, or defending yourself at all odds.
 Then you just level up that ability as you go.
 Very straightforward, but still powerful.
 You’ll never be hurting for class feature choices with this one.

 Monster Slayer Rangers are like the Hunter but to the extreme.
 Hunters might focus on taking out enemies, but Monster Slayers focus on killing *monsters*.
 This means you’ll be shutting down enemy abilities.
 You’ll also be interfering with spellcasting, especially against monsters that try to escape.
 If you want to punch above your weight where the supernatural is concerned, this is the archetype for you.

-Finally Swarmkeeper Rangers are a weird mix of magical damage (in the form of a swarm of intangible nature spirits that look like what you decide they do), and they let you do all sorts of extra things in combat.
+Finally, Swarmkeeper Rangers are a weird mix of magical damage (in the form of a swarm of intangible nature spirits that look like what you decide they do), and they let you do all sorts of extra things in combat.
 This is probably the best way to go if you want to make a gish ranger.
-That is, a ranger who primarily uses magic as well as melee attacks.
+That is a ranger who primarily uses magic as well as melee attacks.
 Take the Druidic Warrior fighting style along with the Shillelagh cantrip.
 That way, you can give yourself a spell that you can cast and fight with.